karamatsutakuro/logo_TopPush_supplementary/README.md

 # supplementary
 TopPush experiment using feature space different from bitmap.
+The industry folder summarizes the rankings of each type of business.
+The lambda folder summarizes the rankings of all industries of a particular lambda.

 1. RGB_histogram
 Classify each pixel according to the intensity of RGB value and treat its histogram as feature vectors.